stelmo/LinearSegmentation.jl/README.md

 ```
 ![Top down segmentation](imgs/top_down.png)

-## Shortest Path segmentation
+## Shortest path
-This algorithm is my take on the dynamic programming approaches used by the R
+This algorithm is *my take* on the dynamic programming approaches used by the R
 packages listed below.
 In essence, a weighted directional graph is constructed,
 where each node corresponds to an index of `xs`, and the weight corresponds to
 the rmse of the fit between two nodes (segment length restrictions and maximum